 In principle, it’s quite simple: You increase the number of vegetables you consume while reducing the amount of carbohydrate-rich foods.

 Have you tried the LOGI® method?
 Talk to your friends or family about it on FamilyApp.
-Maybe your relatives have already experienced this low carb diet and can give you tips.
+Maybe your relatives have already tried it and can give you tips.
 Or you can also try it out together.